White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 If our kids can only fall asleep or calm down when there’s a hum in the background, what happens when life goes quiet?
 What happens when they need to find peace not from a sound machine, but from within—from the presence of God Himself?

 It’s not that white noise is wrong; it can be helpful.
 But as parents, we need to pause and ask: Are we soothing, or are we teaching dependence on noise?
 Real rest, the kind that refreshes body and soul, begins in silence.
+Or at least: it must include silence somewhere in the rhythm.

 Rest assured, your baby can deal with it.
+Many parents underestimate what babies can adapt to when we stay consistent.

 But what if white noise blocks the voice of the Holy Spirit?
 Not just mask household environmental noise, but also the voice of God?

 Can you see how subtle it is?
 Someone tells you that white noise is the new “must-have” for getting babies to sleep.
 You’re exhausted, so you try it—and it works.
-Suddenly your baby is settling faster, and for the first time in ages, you feel like you can breathe.
+Suddenly, your baby is settling faster, and for the first time in ages, you feel like you can breathe.
 Night after night, the hum becomes part of your routine, part of theirs.

 Then one day you think, Maybe we should stop using it.